kyma-project/kyma/docs/service-catalog/docs/010-details-resources.md

 This document includes an overview of resources that the Kyma Service Catalog provides.

 >**NOTE:** The "Cluster" prefix in front of resources means they are cluster-wide.
-Resources without that prefix refer to the Environment scope.
+Resources without that prefix refer to the Namespace scope.

 * **ClusterServiceBroker** is an endpoint for a set of managed services that a third party offers and maintains.